surge-synthesizer/surge/README.md

 cp premake5 /usr/local/bin
 ```

-Clone the Surge repo to a path of your choice, and init submodules
+Clone the Surge repo to a path of your choice, enter it, and grab the submodules.

 ```
 git clone https://github.com/surge-synthesizer/surge.git